 The Golden Lion Inn | Newport

-Not only does is do the best veggie lasagne but it is also dog friendly.
+Not only does it do the best veggie lasagne ever, but it is also dog-friendly.
 What is not to love?
 Close to beautiful walks too!

 The Swan | Little Haven

 Perfect spot to perch on the harbour wall with a pint and packet of crisps as your dog plays in the waves below.

 Sometimes cut off by the tide, this place is somewhere you’d be happy to be cut off at.
 Traditional, cosy and off the beaten track with plenty of space for the dogs to run.
 It is so popular with owners and their dogs that it is likely your pooch will go home with a dozen doggy friends.

 The Moorings | Tenby